 Persons or corporations not domiciled in the United States can be subject to suits here if personal jurisdiction exists.
-To establish personal jurisdiction, due process requires that a defendant has "certain minimum contacts" with the forum "such that the maintenance of the suit does not offend 'traditional notions of fair play and substantial justice".
+To establish personal jurisdiction, due process requires that a defendant has "certain minimum contacts" with the forum "such that the maintenance of the suit does not offend 'traditional notions of fair play and substantial justice'".
 International Shoe Co. v.
 Washington.
 Personal jurisdiction can be established through specific or general jurisdiction.

-In 2014, the Supreme Court recently rejected the "agency theory" that would "subject foreign corporations to general jurisdiction whenever they have an in-state subsidiary or affiliate", in Daimler AG v.
+In 2014, the Supreme Court rejected the "agency theory" that would "subject foreign corporations to general jurisdiction whenever they have an in-state subsidiary or affiliate", in Daimler AG v.
 Bauman.
 The Court overturned the Ninth Circuit's ruling and held that Daimler cannot be subject to suit in California based on claims brought by foreign plaintiffs having nothing to do with events that occurred or had their principal impact in California.
 The California Supreme Court subsequently expanded a theory of specific jurisdiction allowing plaintiffs from anywhere in the country, to sue companies in California as long as one Californian sued over the same conduct.
-The US Supreme Court, in Bristol-Myers-Squibb v.
-Superior Court, will soon hear a challenge to this expansion of jurisdiction.
+In 2017, the Supreme Court significantly limited the ability of plaintiffs to bring defendants into whatever jurisdiction or court these plaintiffs choose.
+In Bristol-Myers-Squibb v.
+Superior Court, the Court rejected the aforementioned California expansion of specific personal jurisdiction as violative of the Due Process Clause of the US Constitution.
+The court concluded that for specific personal jurisdiction to be exercised by a state, there must be a connection between the forum state and the specific claims being brought in the matter.
+Per this opinion, the Court clarified that a corporation that markets and sells products throughout the US is not subject to litigation in any jurisdiction purely for those reasons.
+The deterring the plaintiffs' bar's practice of filing lawsuits in plaintiff-